London, United Kingdom

 Aster Bar has incredible northern views over the Opera House and Sydney Harbour from its 32nd floor eyrie, and the design points to that – it’s very open, embracing the height and gorgeous panorama.

-Sky Bar and the adjoining Dining Room and Terrace are a few blocks back from Circular Quay, and not as high.
+Sky Bar and the Dining Room and Terrace one level below are a few blocks back from Circular Quay, and not as high.
 They feel more discreet, but the setting is equally dramatic.

 “I think it’s fantastic to take people off the street and give them a different perspective.
 You can really get a sense of the beating heart of a city, particularly in the evenings.”

-A major reason is the striking original sandstone clocktower that commands the outdoor area, especially at night under lights, while the terrace is framed by adjacent commercial towers.
+A major reason is the striking original sandstone clocktower that commands the outdoor terrace, especially at night under lights, framed by adjacent commercial towers.